alvseven/subway-surfers-vscode/README.md

 # Subway-Surfers

-Hopefully, this extension can help you with :P
+Hopefully this extension can help you :P

 ## Features